Excerpt from the Government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Robert Gay.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Bruce Power Inc. was found guilty of violating section 44 (1) of the Ontario ‘Construction’ regulation 213/91 which states,
+Bruce Power Inc. was found guilty of a contravention of section 44 (1) of the Ontario ‘Construction’ regulation 213/91 which states,

 “Signs meeting the requirements of subsection (2) shall be posted in prominent locations and in sufficient numbers to warn workers of a hazard on a project.”